owhite/balancing-robot-notes/DOCS/PID_notes_sept23.md

+## Sept 23, 2035
 # PID Control Issues and Context for Balancing Robot

+At this stage:
+- PD seems to supply reasonable control law on the motor.
+- Can send data from the control plant to a python graphing program
+- The graphing program is able to send rudimentary commands to teensy

 ## 1. Motor Does Not Move With Authority
 - In the current PD setup, the motor reaches setpoint, but it does so with **low torque output**.